eggnaut/euclid/docs/README.md

 ## Features:
 Automatically generates quadratic equations given endpoints and number of equations.
 The endpoints are used to determine the range of _a_, _b_, and _c_ (in a quadratic equation).

-**Note:** This software has not been tested on Windows and may not work on it at all.
+**Note:** This software has not been tested on Windows or Linux and may not work on them at all.

 ## Setup:
 First, you'll have to install the dependencies for AutoAlgebra: